FAA completes re-certification test flights of Boeing’s 737 MAX

 The FAA will have to approve the pilot training programs at each airline, after which the carriers will run thousands of pilots through simulator training.

-And the FAA must also perform in-person, individual reviews of each of the several hundred MAXs that Boeing built since the grounding but hasn’t delivered.
+The FAA must also perform in-person, individual reviews of each of the several hundred MAXs that Boeing built since the grounding but hasn’t delivered.

 Even without the complicating factor of the lack of demand for airplanes due to the pandemic, it was expected to take a year or more to get all those aircraft flying again.